 Trusts can be included in wills to make sure both a surviving spouse and children from a previous relationship are provided for.

-If you would like more information about these topics or to arrange a meeting with a member of our team, please click here.
+Contact a member of our family law team for more information regarding these topics or to arrange a meeting with a member of our team.